marschro-divae/acdl_helper/README.md

 ### Initialization
 The `acdl_helper` library is available at the global ```window``` object.
-The library has to be instantiated and configures before its first usage.
+The library has to be instantiated and configured before its first usage.
 ```javascript
 // Example config object
 const config = {